 The user will then set the fund, cost centre and ledger codes before submitting the order.
 Users with permission to submit the order will do so automatically, users who require authorisation will follow the usual authorisation process which again will then automatically send the order electronically once approved.

-Suppliers with existing punch out solutions should not have to change anything, however Capita Service staff will need to:
+Suppliers with existing punch out solutions should not have to change anything, however ESS Service staff will need to:

 Configure Punch Out Providers and Groups